-Why I started a blog in Englishas a non-native speaker
+Why I chose to start a blog in English as a non-native speaker

 I also blog in my native language, Dutch.
-But, my English posts attract way more visitors!
+However, my English posts receive significantly more visitors!
 Why?
-For the simple reason, more people on this planet can read them. 😊 The Netherlands is just a small country.
-So, If I’d be only blogging in Dutch, I’d miss out on many opportunities and visitors.
-That’s why I decided to blog in English and that’s why I created a multilingual website.
+For the simple reason that more people on this planet can read them. 😊 The Netherlands is just a small country.
+So, if I were to only blog in Dutch, I would miss out on many opportunities and visitors.
+That is why I decided to blog in English and why I started a multilingual website.

-Being fluent in English is not the same as being able to write an entire blog post from scratch in English.
-When I started to blog in English, it felt like I needed to learn the language again from the start.
-The grammar didn’t make sense anymore, I began to doubt how to spell words, and my vocabulary wasn’t sufficient enough to be able to write full blog posts without the use of a dictionary… Aarrgh!
+Being fluent in English doesn’t mean you’re also able to write an entire blog post from scratch in English.
+When I started to blog in English, I realized that fluency and the ability to write a compelling blog post are two different things.
+It felt like I needed to learn the language from the start.
+I had so much to learn about grammar (and still do), and I needed to expand my vocabulary. … Aarrgh!

-I never had this problem with speaking or reading in English.
-This is why I needed to find ways to improve my English writing skills fast.
-I wanted to become a part of the worldwide blogging community, too!
+I never experienced this issue with speaking or reading in English.
+This is why I needed to find ways to rapidly improve my English writing skills.
+I aspired to become a part of the worldwide blogging community, as well!